freumichCH/scan2cloud/README.md

 # scan2cloud
-Software to share scanned Dokuments with NC or OC Platforms
+Software to share scanned Documents with NC or OC Platforms